Profit may be the most emotive and most disagreed-on word in the modern political lexicon.

 “At the tax summit, Melbourne University’s John Freebairn, a former research director of the Business Council, said Australia’s super-profits tax rate might be ”more towards 40 or 50 per cent”.
 It would only be paid by companies earning ”monopolistic-type rent”. ”And let’s rub it into the banks,” he added. ”They seem to make much higher returns than anyone else.””

 But that would not be popular.
-It’s one reason Wayne Swan ran from the Allownce for corporate equity idea when it had a brief resurgence a few years ago.
+It’s one reason Wayne Swan ran from the Allowance for corporate equity idea when it had a brief resurgence a few years ago.

-But recognising the difference between the types of profit is crucial for anyone who wants to make a difference to society, and tax policy makers know better than anyone else that companies making a super profit are probably managing it at the expense of the consumer.
+But recognising the difference between the types of profit is crucial for anyone who wants to make a difference to society.
+Tax policy makers know better than anyone else that companies making a super profit are probably managing it at the expense of the consumer.
+We should not stint from hitting them with extra tax.